What is Ayurveda

 vāyu: pittaṃ kaphaśceti trayo doṣā: samāsata: || vikṛtā’vikṛtā dehaṃ ghnanti te varttayanti ca |

-Vayu/ Vata, Pitta and kapha are the three Doshas of the body.
-Perfect balance of three Doshas leads to health, imbalance in Tridosha leads to diseases.
+VVata, Pitta and kapha are the three Doshas of the body.
+Perfect balance of three Doshas leads to healthy life while imbalance in Tridosha leads to diseases.

 • Vata —a combination of ether and air & Responsible for movement in the body